-The purpose of the financial aid program is to offer UC Berkeley students who demonstrate financial need, an opportunity to experience first-hand, cultures from all over the world while enabling international students to learn about the ethnic and economic diversity in the United States.
+The purpose of the I-House Financial Aid program is to offer UC Berkeley students who demonstrate financial need, an opportunity to experience first-hand, cultures from all over the world while enabling international students to learn about the ethnic and economic diversity in the United States.
 Due to the donations of many generous donors to International House, scholarships are provided to help offset deserving resident’s room and board fees at International House.

-- Full-time upper division (undergraduate junior or senior), or graduate standing accepted and registered into a degree-seeking program at UC Berkeley;
+- Full-time upper division (undergraduate junior or senior), or graduate students who are accepted and registered into a degree-seeking program at UC Berkeley;

 - Demonstrated financial need;

 - A confirmed room reservation at I-House for Spring Semester 2017 in a Regular Double (for undergraduates), Low Price Single or Regular Single (for graduate students.)

 - Completion of all steps of the Financial Aid application including supporting documents.

 Note: Exchange students, UC Berkeley Extension, or Summer Session students are not eligible.